Lao Agent Orange Survey

 Laos Agent Orange Survey

-The Laos Agent Orange Survey (LAOS) began surveying villages in Laos, in 2014, in the heavily sprayed regions of Savannakhet and Salavan provinces, as there had never been a survey or collection of statistical data on the potential impacts of Agent Orange ever conducted before in Laos.
+The Laos Agent Orange Survey (LAOS) began surveying villages, in 2014, in the heavily sprayed regions of Savannakhet and Salavan provinces.
+We were the first to conduct a substantive survey and collection of statistical data on the potential impacts of Agent Orange in southeastern Laos.

 The purpose of the survey as such, is to determine the consequences of wartime use of herbicides in Laos—in particular, to identify the extent of the contamination of Agent Orange and other toxic herbicides and rates of people suffering from Agent Orange-associated congenital birth defects, disabilities, cancers and other illnesses.